DataCrafter20/decode-hidden-message/README.md

-# 🔐 Decoding a Secret Message from a Grid
+# 🔐 Decoding a Secret Message from a Google Doc

 This project solves a coding exercise where the goal is to decode a visual message hidden in a grid of Unicode characters and coordinates retrieved from a Google Docs URL.